 Why does my Traeger grill keep shutting off?

-The most common reason for a Traeger Timberline to shut down is because if your grill stays at 550 degrees Fahrenheit for more than 45 seconds, the grill system will shut down the auger and fan to begin the cool-down process.
+The most common reason for a Traeger Timberline to shut down is that if your grill stays at 550 degrees Fahrenheit for more than 45 seconds, the grill system will shut down the auger and fan to begin the cool-down process.

 Final Verdict – Traeger Timberline 1300 Problems